Reference

 #include <roc/config.h>

-typedef unsigned int roc_slot
+typedef unsigned long long roc_slot

 Network slot.